-You never know what you are capable of unless you try.
-Oozma Kappa of Monsters University may seem like a ragtag team of misfits, but they all have gifts that make them special.
+You never know what you are capable of unless you try and while Oozma Kappa of Monsters University may seem like a ragtag team of misfits, they all have gifts that make them special.
 Everyone has some kind of capability that can be tapped into and allowed to let flourish.

 You never know when someone truly special will come into your life and change it forever.
 In Monsters, Inc. Sulley and Mike became very close with little Boo.
 In Monsters University, we witness the friendship being built — a partnership that will last a lifetime — between Mike and Sulley.
 We should all be open to new relationships.

-Look at all the Monsters above.
-Each one of them is unique in their own way and each one celebrates their differences.
-Don't be afraid to be yourself, be true to who you are, always.
+Each of the monsters in Monsters University is unique in their own way, and each one celebrates their differences.
+Don’t be afraid to be yourself, be true to who you are, always.

-You Don’t Always Need to Be the Focus 6 of 11
+5. You Don’t Always Need To Be The Focus

 We all don’t need to be the center of attention or the star of the show.
 We all need supporters and to be supporters.
 Mike Wazowski understands that all too well.
 As you may recall in the TV spot and the magazine cover of Monsters, Inc., Mike was covered up.
 But he didn’t mind, he was still thrilled just to be part of the action.